daveB1978/PREPAIR/README.md

 # PREPAIR - Unsupervised Physiological Regressor Estimation from Phase and mAgnItude sub-tR

-We created an unsupervised physiological noise removal tool using magnitude and phase data and tested for short and long TRs.
+We created an unsupervised physiological noise removal tool -- PREPAIR -- using magnitude and phase data to identify respiration and cardiac fluctuations in the brain without the need of external recordings.
+PREPAIR was tested for short and long TRs.
 Our code is under the MIT license and has no warranty.
 Below, we describe the steps for implementing the software: